aidamian/mcp-workshop/README.md

 # MCP Workshop
-This repository demonstrates a Deepseek-powered stock data assistant that follows a lightweight Model Context Protocol (MCP) workflow.
-A conversational client leverages Deepseek for natural-language routing, while a tool server resolves stock lookups with live Yahoo Finance data and a deterministic CSV fallback.
+This repository demonstrates a Deepseek-powered stock data assistant with two interchangeable implementations:

+- **Raw stdio variant (`raw_version/`)** — mirrors the original workshop with a lightweight JSON-over-stdio contract between the client and server.
+- **MCP SDK variant (`mcp_version/`)** — reimplements the transport using the official `modelcontextprotocol` package so any MCP-capable tooling can connect.

+The root entry points (`mcp_client.py`, `mcp_server.py`) now re-export the raw implementation for backwards compatibility, while the new MCP-aware modules live under `mcp_version/`.

 ## Features

-- 🤖 Deepseek-Assisted Query Understanding: Uses Deepseek to classify natural language into tool calls when connectivity allows, with keyword heuristics as a backup.
+- 🤖 Deepseek-Assisted Query Understanding: Natural-language prompts are routed to tools via Deepseek when an API key is present, with deterministic heuristics as a fallback.
-- 📊 Dual Data Sources: Prioritises Yahoo Finance through `yfinance`, with `stocks_data.csv` supplying reliable offline results.
+- 📊 Dual Data Sources: Yahoo Finance via `yfinance` when online, and `stocks_data.csv` for deterministic offline coverage.
-- 🔄 MCP-Style Tool Routing: JSON-over-stdio contract between client and server keeps the workshop true to MCP concepts without extra infrastructure.
+- 🔌 Two Transport Options: Choose between the original JSON-over-stdio flow or the MCP SDK-powered tooling, depending on your integration target.
-- 💬 Interactive CLI: `mcp_client.py` offers a conversational REPL that accepts everyday language.
+- 💬 Interactive CLIs: Both variants ship conversational REPLs that mirror the same user experience.
-- 🛡️ Graceful Degradation: Automatic fallbacks for both AI routing and market data avoid hard failures during workshops.
+- 🛡️ Graceful Degradation: Router and data providers fall back automatically so live workshops continue to run even without network access.

 ## Architecture

-### MCP Client (`mcp_client.py`)
+### Raw Variant (`raw_version/`)

-- Loads the Deepseek API key from `.env`.
+- `raw_version/client.py` contains the original Deepseek router, stdio subprocess client, and REPL.
-- Sends the user query to Deepseek for routing (or a deterministic heuristic if the key/network is unavailable).
-- Launches `mcp_server.py` as a subprocess and communicates via line-delimited JSON messages.
-- Formats tool responses for display in the terminal.

-### MCP Server (`mcp_server.py`)

-- Loads fallback pricing data from `stocks_data.csv`.
-- Exposes two tools: `get_stock_price` and `compare_stocks`.
+- `raw_version/server.py` exposes `get_stock_price` and `compare_stocks` tools over newline-delimited JSON.
-- Attempts to fetch real-time prices with `yfinance`, then falls back to the CSV cache on error.
-- Speaks the same JSON protocol as the client over stdio, making it easy to swap or extend tools.
+- Root modules (`mcp_client.py`, `mcp_server.py`) wrap this package to keep legacy imports and scripts working.

+### MCP Variant (`mcp_version/`)

+- `mcp_version/server.py` reuses the `StockDataProvider` but registers tools on an `mcp.server.Server`, serving over stdio via the MCP transport helpers.
+- `mcp_version/client.py` launches the MCP server in-process, establishes an MCP session using `StdioClientTransport`, and keeps the same routing logic and terminal UX.
+- Any external MCP-aware client (for example, IDE integrations or agent frameworks) can connect to `mcp_version/server.py` directly.

 ## Getting Started

 ### Prerequisites

 - Python 3.10 or higher
-- A Deepseek API key (set as `DEEPSEEK_KEY` in `.env`)
+- A Deepseek API key (set `DEEPSEEK_KEY` in `.env`) for AI-assisted routing
-- Internet connectivity for real-time Yahoo Finance data (optional but recommended)
+- Optional internet connectivity for live Yahoo Finance data

-### Setup
+### Common Setup

 1. Create and activate a virtual environment:
    ```bash